All Episodes

 The redistribution of wealth has never made an average ordinary citizen wealthy.

-Now, when you you could make the case that the transfer of wealth in the area of corporate cronyism, corporate socialism, whatever whatever you want to call it, where the government picks winners and losers at the corporate level.
+Now, you could make the case that the transfer of wealth in the area of corporate cronyism, corporate socialism, whatever you want to call it, where the government picks winners and losers at the corporate level.

 It never ever has resulted in people in the middle class or people in poverty all of a sudden becoming wealthy.